blinklet/learning/pelican-static-site/host-static-web-site.md

 themes
 ```

-Then, I changed the `THEME` variable in the *pelicanconf.py* file to point to the relative path of the Flex theme directory:
+Then, I changed the `THEME` variable in your *pelicanconf.py* file to point to the relative path of the Flex theme directory:

 ```python
 THEME = ./themes/Flex-2.5.0